 Due to some circumstances, contractors will be required to exceed project budgets to accomplish the project on time or ahead of the target date.
 Price acceleration claims arise from disagreements on who is legally accountable with the cost of accelerating work either the contractor or owner.

-Summary: The general types of claims involve the scope of work, damage property, delays, site conditions, payment, and price acceleration.
+Summary: The general types of claims involve the scope of work, damaged property, delays, site conditions, payment, and price acceleration.

 A contract may not have been drafted fairly.
 This might have put you in a disadvantaged position.
 That’s why it’s important that you get legal advice before signing any contract agreement.